 When you really should take a test drive

 It’s unlikely, if not impossible, to get an extended test drive of a used vehicle you’re interested in buying.
 Even though I’ve said a short test drive doesn’t tell you much, it could at least tell you something when you’re interested in a used vehicle.
 Every used vehicle is unique, and there’s potentially a great deal you won’t know about until it’s too late if you don’t at least take it out for a spin.

 A vehicle that’s been driven very hard for a number of years will drive very differently to an identical model that’s been driven carefully.
 A test drive could alert you to squeaks, rattles and other noises that could indicate a fault, and it wouldn’t be great to only find out about potential problems as you drive away from the lot in a vehicle you’ve just paid a lot of money for.

 I’ve said you don’t really need to test drive new cars, because you don’t, but you absolutely must test drive a used model in almost every instance.
 The only time it could be safe to buy a pre-owned vehicle without a test drive is if it’s a demonstrator.
 A demonstrator that’s three months old with a couple of thousand miles or less is almost as good as a brand new car, so you don’t have to worry about a test drive if you’re not bothered about taking one.

-Best and worst time for a test drive
+The best and worst times for a test drive

 The best time to go for a test drive is before or just after lunch on a weekday.
 The sales staff will have done their follow-ups, updated their diaries, and will be in exactly the right frame of mind to interact with real human beings and give you a good experience.
 If you really do want a test drive, it makes sense to have it when there’s going to be the least pressure put on you and when the salesperson has the most time to spend with you.